-We began the descent into Vancouver just shortly before 11pm local time, and I’m happy to report that I had A pretty good nap in these lie flat seats.
-I dreamt about Vicarious Voyager and Kochan (as usual) and I know that you would too if you were as big of a fan of their content as I am.
+We began the descent into Vancouver just shortly before 11pm local time, and I’m happy to report that I had a pretty good nap in these lie flat seats.
+I dreamt about airplanes (as usual). lol

 As you might expect with a flight time of only 5 and a half hours, it felt much shorter than that thanks to the comfy seat and all that good food earlier on.

 However, the cabin crew was just so so in my opinion.
 Of course they were nice, but at no point did I feel as spoiled as I did in, say, Qatar Airways business class.
 That’s not to that I was disappointed or anything.

 As a matter of fact, this business class experience was right on par with what I was expecting, primarily since I’ve been hearing so many mixed reviews about Cathay Pacific lately.
 It was good.
 Not great, but…good.

 In comparison, I found this service to be slightly better than my Philippine Airlines 777-300ER business class experience between Vancouver and New York last fall.
 That was another 5th freedom route between these two city pairs that recently ended, and I’m happy that I got to experience it while I could.
 The same can be said for this CX flight, since it is scheduled to end next spring (after nearly 20 years of service).

 I hope this Cathay Pacific business class review was helpful!
 Although this particular route won’t be flown for very much longer, this should give you a pretty good idea what to expect on long haul routes to and from Hong Kong.